rjoussen/4C/CONTRIBUTING.md

 Please provide meaningful commit messages.

 ### 5. Submit a pull request
-Once you submitted your pull request, checks will run automatically to verify that you changes do not break existing functionality.
+Once you submitted your pull request, checks will run automatically to verify that your changes do not break existing functionality.
 We will review your changes before it can be merged into the `main` branch.
 We desire a clean commit history.
 This may require rebasing the commits before merging.

 ## Documentation